anyong298/CarND-Vehicle-Detection/writeup_report.md

 After scaling the data and splitting it into test and train datasets in the 3rd code cell, the GridSerarchCV is utilized to find the best parameters for SVM.
 The code for finding the best parameters is in the 4th code cell.

 The best parameters set are  {'gamma': 0.0001, 'kernel': 'rbf', 'C': 10} in terms of both precision and recall accuracy.
-Using these parameters, the SVM classifier is trained in the 4th code cell.
+Using these parameters, the SVM classifier is trained in the 5th code cell.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+The sliding window search method is defined in the 6th in the function find_cars.
+The windows are only searched in the lower part of the image and a 8x8 cells are created.
+The searched windows are listed in the following image.

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on just one scale using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Here are some results of the test images:

 ![alt text][image4]
 ---